George323ru/RealtySpb/replit.md

 - June 18, 2025.
 Enhanced property carousel with navigation buttons, scroll indicators, and smooth scrolling
 - June 18, 2025.
 Fixed CTA section text readability with black text on orange background
 - June 18, 2025.
 Redesigned search form to compact horizontal layout in Yandex style with visual separators
+- June 18, 2025.
+Simplified new building cards to match other interface elements with clean, unified design
 ```

 ## User Preferences